jenndryden/jenndryden/README.md

 ### Hi There, I'm Jennifer Dryden! 👋

 ⚡ I'm currently a Systems Design Engineer at the University of Waterloo.
-I will be joining [RBC](https://www.rbc.com/about-rbc.html) as a Software Developer this upcoming winter term!
+I am currently working at [RBC](https://www.rbc.com/about-rbc.html) as a Software Developer for this winter term!

 I love exploring new projects, frameworks and languages.
 Feel free to browse around at my previous work and designs.